micjamking/animation-demos/demos/shaders/glsl/touchdesigner-intro/README.md

 **The Coordinate System**

-When working in  GLSL, we want the same code to run with all kinds of image resolution...
-To achieve this, we can normalize our image space, ie scaling the horizontal and vertical coordinates to be contained in a 0.0 - 1.0 range.
+When working in  GLSL, we want the same code to run with all kinds of image resolutions...
+To achieve this, we can normalize our image space, ie. scaling the horizontal and vertical coordinates to be contained in a `0.0 - 1.0` range.

 _Normalized clip-space:_
 ```